 Frequently asked questions

-Why does my float overflow?
+Why does the float overflow?

 The foam reaction happens fast when warm soda hits cold ice cream.
 Use very cold Dr Pepper, a chilled glass, and pour slowly down the side to keep it in check.